 No, this isn’t always true.
-But it’s a complex topic with a lot of “it depends” situations – get the basics about Medicaid recovery here.
-To understand your family’s specific situation, Anne advises speaking with a lawyer or, if you can’t afford one, getting advice from the experts at SHIP.
+It’s a complex topic with a lot of “it depends” situations (get the basics about Medicaid recovery here).

 4. Medicaid is a national program that’s the same for everyone

 Not true.
 Medicaid is actually run by states (with some federal money), so the rules are different depending on where your older adult lives.